United Education take on the 100 Miles for Mind challenge

 Louisa our Marketing Assistant said ‘Before this challenge I had a goal of being able to run a 5k comfortably.
 I really struggled to do it without being flat out exhausted before.
 By week 3 I managed my first full 5k, and I feel really confident and happy that I have achieved my goal.
 Onwards and upwards from here.’

 We found that walking together in a group was a great way to stay motivated and make exercise more fun.
 If this interests you, we recommend checking out your local Walking for Health scheme.
 We would like to say a huge thank you to everyone who has sponsored, supported and encouraged us.
-There’s still time to donate if you would like to, just click here.
+There’s still time to donate if you would like to, just click here to donate.